Top 5 Things To Do in the Northern Territory

-From first-time visitors to seasoned explorers, the Northern Territory offers a deeper, wilder, and meaningful way to experience Australia.
-Think landscapes that stretch your sense of scale, stories that run tens of thousands of years deep, and journeys where the road itself is part of the adventure.
+From first-time visitors to seasoned explorers, the Northern Territory offers a deeper, wilder and more meaningful way to experience Australia.
+Think landscapes that stretch your sense of scale, stories that run tens of thousands of years deep and journeys where the road itself is part of the adventure.

-Our House of Travel experts have picked their top five must-do experiences in the Northern Territory, from iconic rail journeys and luxury desert lodges to sacred cultural experiences under the stars.
+Our House of Travel Australia specialists have picked their top five must-do experiences in the Northern Territory, from iconic rail journeys and luxury desert lodges to sacred cultural experiences under the stars.

 1. The Ghan Expedition

-In 2027, the journey expands from three days to four, adding stops in the Flinders Ranges and a famous South Australian wine region.
-Each off-train experience showcases the history, culture, and beauty of the regions along the way.
+Each off-train experience showcases the history, culture and beauty of the regions along the way - and by 2027, the journey is set to expand from three days to four, adding stops in the Flinders Ranges and a famous South Australian wine region.

 2. Darwin Harbour Sunset Cruise